alandoherty95/BirthdayReminders/README.md

 # BirthdayReminders

+Open a preview using:

+python -m http.server 8000

 The git add, git commit, and git push commands are fundamental to managing changes in Git, allowing you to stage local changes, and push remote repository updates.

 **git add**